PlaidWeb/publ-site/content/manual/Getting started.md

     app.run(port=os.environ.get('PORT', 5000))
 ```

-Now, you'll need directories for your site content:
+Now, you'll need directories for your site content; create folders named `content`, `templates`, and `static` in the same directory as `app.py`.
+From the command line you can type:

 ```bash
 mkdir -p content templates static